 Mandatory reserve deposits with the NBG are carried at AC and are not available to finance the Group's and Bank's day to day operations.
-Hence they are not considered as part of cash and cash equivalents for the purposes of the consolidated statement of cash flows.
+Hence they are not considered as part of cash and cash equivalents for the purposes of the consolidated and separate statements of cash flows.